 How do I store and/or throw out Nor-QD?

 - Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Nor-QD (norethindrone tablets (contraceptive)), please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Nor-QD (norethindrone (contraceptive)), please talk with your doctor, nurse, pharmacist, or other health care provider.